namitlodh/SEPM/README.md

 the load of paperwork on administrative staff.
 These system is designed in such a way that passenger can book a ticket as well as cancel the ticket of any train he wants to take.

-The passengers are required to wait in the queue for booking the tickets.
-Booking ticket via ticket counter after killing time on the ticket window, may sometimes lead to missing up of the train as well.
-The person just need to login this application on their devices which is working on android platform and then while sitting at their home, they can book tickets for all the local trains which they wish to travel.